Adriatogi/131_final/README.md

 - Model can be found here: [LINK TO MODEL](https://huggingface.co/Adriatogi/segformer-b0-finetuned-segments-graffiti)
 - Dataset can be found here: [LINK TO DATASET](https://huggingface.co/datasets/Adriatogi/graffiti)

+## Files
+- [initial_exploration.ipynb](initial_exploration.ipynb): I explored the task of segmenting graffiti through other methods, such as kmeans segmentation, edge and region segmentation, and watershed segmentation.
+They would prove unsuccesful to adequately segment an image.
+This file is optional

 ## Abstract
 This paper presents an implementation of SegFormer, a pre-trained segmentation model compromised of Transformer encoders and multi-layer perceptron (MLP) decoders, to segment graffiti from images.
 To achieve this, we had to first create a dataset of graffiti images with respective labels.
 We would then use this dataset to train our model to acheive a 92\% test accuracy in segmenting graffiti from images.